Bullseye-0xD4763/Bullseye-0xD4763/README.md

-- 👋 Hi, I’m @Bullseye-0xD4763
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-I'm João Cardoso, currently in my final year studying Computer Science and Engineering
+### Hi there 👋

+I'm João Cardoso, a finalist undegradaute student of Computer Science and Engineering, enrolled at University of Minho.
+I'm fascinated by most computer science topics, althought with a heavy preference for the vast and complex field of cyber security.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Bullseye-0xD4763)